ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 (draw 1 red car)
 ```

-It works and we can see here that `thing` is a "function as value", where `draw` is an "higher order function": a function in charge of executing another.
+It works, and I can see here that `thing` is a "function as value", where `draw` is an "higher order function": a function in charge of executing another.

 The next challenge is to do something with this `n` parameter.
 I need a "for loop", but guess what, it's not [idiomatic](Programming idiom) Racket!